-In alianal propriate a level area constructed and as (AA) are propriate distributed area.
-C. In clinical practice a large amount of nodes (M) are possible, distributed over a limited number of paths. d.
+In aliminal propriate a legge group of the dead (AA) are propriet distributed as a second C. In clinical practice a large amount of nodes (M) are possible, distributed over a limited number of paths. d.
 Regarding point b) and c) approximately N M beam directions are possible.
 Path way A path is a trajectory in 3D space to allow the robotic a.
 In principle a trajectory is that part of the 3D space in which the robotic arm can be arm of the Cyberknife to move safely and moved safely and consistently, i.e. a knock-on process with patient or Cyberknife consistently.
 As a consequence a path yields the components is avoided. trajectory in which the radiation beam focus can be b.
 In clinical practice such trajectories are more restricted to "free-lines" in space to moved and set (see "node") assure a better consistent behaviour of the Cyberknife.
 C. Paths are defined by the manufacturer before acceptance. d.
 Along each path a series of nodes can be set on. e.
 In most clinical situations 3 paths are used, related to brain, prostate and lung target irradiation.
 Patient Vest A form fitting "highly" elastic vest for patients treated a.
-The (disposable) vest is for convenient attachment of the LED tracking markers. with help of Synchrony.
-Robot calibration check Robotic calibration check of the Cyberknife system a.
-In this procedure the Cyberknife internal laser beam irradiates the Iso-Crystal when is the procedure to check a correct alignment of the the robot passes through nodes distributed over several but a limited number of radiation beam to the isocentre during treatment. paths. radiation boain to the looseline during treatment. b.
-The calibration (check) software records the laser readings of the Iso-Crystal and IJ.
-The calibration (check) software records the laser readings of the ISO-Crystal and compares those actual readings with the laser readings obtained during robot mastering.
-C. In situations of inconsistency in this comparison the causes behind can be different and should be investigated therefore carefully.
+The (disposable) vest is for convenient attachment of the LED tracking markers. with help of Synchrony. war noip or cyriomony.
+Robot calibration check 1 Robotic calibration check of the Cyberknife system a.
+In this procedure the Cyberknife internal laser beam irradiates the Iso-Crystal when is the procedure to check a correct alignment of the the robot passes through nodes distributed over several but a limited number of radiation beam to the isocentre during treatment. paths. b.
+The calibration (check) software records the laser readings of the Iso-Crystal and

+C. compares those actual readings with the laser readings obtained during robot mastering.
+In situations of inconsistency in this comparison the causes behind can be different and should be investigated therefore carefully.
 Robot mastering Robot mastering is the gathering of data from robotic arms positions obtained in the first step of the mechanical alignment procedure.
 Skull Tracking Skull tracking is part of the Cyberknife software in a.
 Applying this tool digitally reconstructed radiographs (DRRs) are generated off-line which automatically real-time patient alignment and from patient CT data before treatment. alignment correction can be performed during b.
 The DRRs are used as reference images for patient alignment.
 Cyberknife image-guided intracranial radiotherapy.
 C. For patient alignment two orthogonal projected X-ray images are acquired before treatment to verify and correct patient alignment. d.
 Calculated position deviations are used for automatic couch reposition (during patient set-up) or automatic robotic arm position correction during irradiation.
 Synchrony® Synchrony is a respiratory tracking system, attached a.
 The system uses infra-red LED breathing motion tracking markers attached to the to the Cyberknife system. patient chest, ideally on a tight Patient Vest, or on treatment couch. b.
-The software relates real-time the infra-red marker positions to X-ray obtained fiducial information. nadola mornadon.
+The software relates real-time the infra-red marker positions to X-ray obtained fiducial information.